cknermann/WINE-on-ChromeOS/README.md

 ![WINE](media/wine.png)

-I have successfully tested this using Google Chrome OS up to version 94.0 and the Linux environment running Debian 10 "Buster".
+I have successfully tested this using Google Chrome OS up to version 97.0 and the Linux environment running Debian 11 "Bullseye".
+The previous version of the script worked on earlier Chrome OS versions with Debian 10 "Buster", too.
 It's just a tiny little script to speed up things a bit, which comes "as-it-is" without any warranties or support.
 Please feel free to adapt it to suit your needs.